 Do I Have a Case?

 If you are a parent of a baby that was given Similac®, Enfamil® or other cow’s milk-based formula and your baby later developed NEC, you may be entitled to compensation.
 The lawsuits currently being filed across the country allege that the makers of these formulas were aware of the risks associated with NEC and did nothing to warn parents of the possible effects they could have on their babies.
-If the following criteria applies to you, call FMCO for a free case evaluation today:
+If the following criteria applies to you, call FMCO for a case evaluation today:

 - Your baby was born prematurely (before 37 weeks gestation); and